>> Zhang Lab: Functional Materials & Microsystems (homepage)

-Project Example on Elastic/Viscoelastic Characterization: Polydimethylsiloxane (PDMS) is an essential polymeric material widely used in biological and biomedical devices.
-However, PDMS is inherently viscoelastic, meaning its elastic modulus changes with loading rates and elapsed time.
+Project Example on Elastic/Viscoelastic Characterization: Polydimethylsiloxane (PDMS) is a key polymeric material widely used in biological and biomedical devices.
+However, PDMS is inherently viscoelastic—its elastic modulus varies with loading rate and over time.
 This work presents a comprehensive method for the viscoelastic characterization, modeling, and analysis of the bending behavior of PDMS micropillar arrays.
-Our approach provides a more in-depth and physically accurate conversion model for force measurement applications.
-The scientific insights gained from this detailed study of PDMS viscoelasticity contribute to the analysis of many other soft polymer materials at micro/nano scales, which are commonly used in biological and biomedical research.
+Our approach provides a more physically accurate and in-depth conversion model for force measurement applications.
+The scientific insights gained from this study of PDMS viscoelasticity contribute to the analysis of many other soft polymer materials at the micro/nano scale, which are broadly used in biological and biomedical research.

-Project Example on Thermal Characterization: In recent years, polymer-based materials have shown great potential in various applications, including biomedical devices, photovoltaic solar cells, supercapacitors, and LEDs.
-Thermal conductivity and thermal diffusivity are critical thermophysical parameters that determine the steady and unsteady thermal transport performance of these materials.
-Most polymers are poor thermal conductors, leading to the use of extremely thin structures in electronics, and there are limited techniques available for their thermal characterization.
-In this work, we have developed a time-domain fluorescence spectroscopy technique to characterize the thermophysical properties of polymers.
-Given that most polymers exhibit excellent fluorescence excitation, this method offers a wide range of application potentials for new polymer materials.
+Project Example on Thermal Characterization: Polymer-based materials have demonstrated significant potential across a wide range of applications, including biomedical devices, photovoltaic solar cells, supercapacitors, and LEDs.
+Thermal conductivity and thermal diffusivity are critical thermophysical parameters that govern both steady-state and transient heat transport in these materials.
+However, most polymers are inherently poor thermal conductors, which often necessitates the use of ultra-thin structures in electronic devices.
+Moreover, techniques available for their thermal characterization remain limited.
+In this work, we have developed a time-domain fluorescence spectroscopy technique for characterizing the thermophysical properties of polymers.
+Since many polymers exhibit strong fluorescence excitation, this method offers broad potential for evaluating emerging polymer materials.

 Representative Publications